zeppel13/stm32f103-bluepill/README.md

-I am designing a simple (yet another) stm32 devboard to learn how to use KiCad and design my own PCBs
+I designed a simple stm32 devboard to learn how to use KiCad and design my own PCBs

+MCU is a genuine STM32F103C8T6.
+I'll upload an STM32CubeIDE project soon, planning to also put an libopenCM3 project here.
+For the programming you'll need a standard ST-LINK programmer (A fake one might be working just fine)

 ![top](https://github.com/user-attachments/assets/e19aae01-03c7-4d29-b51e-54648cb7e8de)
 ![stm32_board.jpg](https://github.com/zeppel13/stm32f103-bluepill/blob/main/stm32_board.jpg)